 The result is a cannibalisation of print, to which the publishers themselves have contributed to a certain extent.
 This is the case in the news area, where publishers have made themselves virtually superfluous through their usually free online offer.

 What could be the way out of the dilemma for newspaper publishers?
-Certainly not, by continuing to compete with the Internet.
+Certainly not by continuing to compete with the internet.
 Rather, ideas are needed.
-How this might look, I will explain tomorrow in the second part of this post.
+How can this look?

 Because in terms of speed, the Internet is unrivaled.
 Therefore, print media have to break new ground to survive the faster competition.
 Does the focus on background information and local content provide the solution?